+21.1.
 If an application for a school place is unsuccessful, then parents have the right of appeal to an Independent Appeal Panel.
-Part Two of this policy contains more information for parents about how to appeal for a place at that school.
+Part 2 of this policy contains more information for parents about how to appeal for a placest.